ylebon/fafo/README.md

 - "As nouns the difference between persecutor and prosecutor is that persecutor is a person or thing that persecutes or harasses while prosecutor is a lawyer who decides whether to charge a person with a crime and tries to prove in court that the person is guilty." - https://wikidiff.com/prosecutor/persecutor

 In some cases prosecutor can be also a persecutor, when prosecutor exploits laws and his/her network in both worlds (ying and yang) to harass someone so he/her stays on governement payroll or for job promotion.
 For example: exploiting EU law about disease (COVID), exploiting EU laws about nationalities, exploiting laws in the countries you visit if you are travelling, etc

 For instance "Pachamama" who works as a legal officer at the Office of the Prosecutor at the United Nations stuidies torture.
-She can use that knowledge to protect innocents people or in certain case to torture mentally a victim (persecution).
+She can use that knowledge to protect innocents people or in certain case use it to perscute (torture) mentally a victim (persecution, tricks, media, information manipulation, etc).

 - "The couple met when Emmanuel was only 15 years old ...
 It is often said that Emmanuel developed very warm feelings for his teacher, and the two started a relationship, which adds that the sexual minimum age in France is 15 years.
 Thus, nothing illegal should have taken place." - https://timespek.com/love-story-emmanuel-and-brigitte-macron/

 - "The U.S. Food and Drug Administration (FDA) has announced that new evidence has emerged linking Pfizer Covid shots to blood clotting, according to reports." - https://ussanews.com/2022/12/17/fda-pfizers-covid-shots-linked-to-blood-clotting/

 If there is a blood clotting in the brain, an assault with a blow on the head (left side) is the first explanation (was a welcome message in Madagascar, may be).
 An assault that resulted in a little scar (left eyebrow)

+# Coding

 # Characters